xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 These scripts require the `GITHUB_API_DISPATCH_TOKEN` variable to be present in the environment.

-These actions use the `xpack-develop` branch of this repo and the [pre-releases/test](https://github.com/xpack-dev-tools/pre-releases/releases/tag/test/) binaries.
+These actions use the `xpack-development` branch of this repo and the [pre-releases/test](https://github.com/xpack-dev-tools/pre-releases/releases/tag/test/) binaries.